ttonya/date/README.md

 ## Info

-For keepping this library extra light locales are omitted In case you need to get a day of the week or write a full month name you can get number of the week day or a month number with this formatting and add month name or a weekday in your language
+For keepping this library extra light locales are omitted.
+In case you need to get a day of the week or write a full month name you can get number of the week day or a month number with this formatting and add month name or a weekday in your language